othmanalikhan-datascience/project_captcha/README.md

       2.1 From our black and white image (step 1.1), I can extract four black regions that represent four letters.

-Now to extract the letters themselves, since they are not uniformly spaced as noted beore, we can use OpenCV's contour detection algorithm in Python.
+Now to extract the letters themselves, since they are not uniformly spaced as noted before, we can use OpenCV's contour detection algorithm in Python.
 Simply put, a contour is a curve that encompasses pixels of the same value, and in our case, the image like the one above should only have two colours (black and white), so our contours should be black regions that map onto a